yuriseki/fastfeatures/README.md

 ## Key Features

-*   **Project Init**: Kickstart your FastAPI project with a production-ready, modular structure in seconds.
+*   **Project Scaffolding**: Kickstart your FastAPI project with a production-ready, modular structure in seconds.
 *   **Feature Generation**: Accelerate your development workflow by generating new features with a single command.
 *   **Automatic Settings Generation**: Simplify your application's configuration with automatic settings generation from your `.env` file.
 *   **Automatic Route and Model Discovery**: `fast-features` automatically discovers your routes and models, reducing boilerplate and simplifying your application's setup.